maulafaza/Coding-Standards/wp/coding-style-guide/README.md

  You're free to choose the variation.
 But in terms of how many spaces (or tabs) constitutes indentation, it's **more important to be consistent** throughout your code than to use any specific tab stop value.

-Variations:

-1. Tab for indentation, tab for alignment
+- Tab for indentation, tab for alignment
   + (+) You save a lot of bytes.
   + (-) A tab could be a different number of columns depending on your environment/ editor, but a space is always one column.
-2. Space for indentation, space for alignment
+- Space for indentation, space for alignment
   + (+) Your codes become neat in whatever environment/ editor.
 So, team-interchange should not be a problem.
   + (-) This will increase the bytes of your file.
-3. Tab for indentation, space for alignment
+- Tab for indentation, space for alignment
   + (+) Balance between bytes-saving & code cleanness.
   + (-) (Tobe defined)